wp-plugins/mycurator/README.txt

 * The full text, attribution link and all images for each article are available in the WordPress post editor, just click on a paragraph, list, table or image and its inserted into your blog article immediately.
 * Notebooks let you research ideas and save related articles, both from MyCurator's automated discovery and your web explorations.
 * Notebooks are like Evernote, only integrated into your WordPress Editor.
-* Curate articles to your custom post types
+* Curate content to your custom post types
-* Customize article discovery to your specific niche by choosing what sources to read and what to look for in each article
+* Customize content curation to your specific niche by choosing what sources to read and what to look for in each article
-* For even more content accuracy, simply train with thumbs up/down and weed out off-topic and spam articles
+* For even more content curation accuracy, simply train with thumbs up/down and weed out off-topic and spam articles
-* Get It Bookmarklet allows you to discover content while browsing and add it to your training page for future curation.
+* Get It Bookmarklet allows you to discover and curate content while browsing and add it to your training page for future curation.
-* Special Video curation features to find and embed videos directly into curated posts.
+* Special Video content curation features to find and embed videos directly into curated posts.
-* Easily handle 100's of articles a day and multiple writers, categories and sites with Quick post and bulk curation tools.
+* Easily handle 100's of articles a day and multiple writers, categories and sites with Quick post and bulk content curation tools.
-* MyCurator finds articles in any language, and all posts are in the native language of your site.
+* MyCurator curates content in any language, and all posts are in the native language of your site.
 * Works with any RSS source of articles including Google alerts, blogs, news feeds and Twitter searches (follows embedded links).
 * Source It Bookmarklet to easily capture RSS feeds.
 * Selective Auto-Post capability uses AI process to deliver highly targeted, quality articles to your community.

-MyCurator is powerful corporate level software brought to you as a plugin.
+MyCurator is powerful corporate level content curation software brought to you as a plugin.
 It uses a cloud process to perform intensive AI processing and article classification.
 This allows MyCurator to maintain a low processing overhead on your site.

-MyCurator allows you to curate a Topic (equivalent to WordPress Categories) for free, but you will have to obtain an API Key to access the cloud services.
+MyCurator allows you to curate content for a Topic (equivalent to WordPress Categories) for free, but you will have to obtain an API Key to access the cloud services.
 For those who need to curate a lot of different topics or for multiple sites, low priced monthly plans are available - always with a free 30 day trial.
 Visit http://www.target-info.com/pricing/ for more information on how MyCurator can add content curation to your content marketing capabilities.